What is the Beatles Magical Mystery & what’s the future of Beatles Tours without Macca?

 The continuing influence of The Beatles is demonstrated through Paul McCartney's current musical activities.
 Recently releasing a single with Kayne West and Rihanna, the Speke native still manages to keep himself on the pop apex and therefore in the minds of young music fans.

-For the more mature and perhaps discerning listeners, artists like Mac Demarco - much vaunted by publications like Pitchfork – consistently tout The Beatles as a main influence.
+For the more mature and perhaps discerning listeners, artists like Mac Demarco - much vaunted by publications like Pitchfork – consistently tout The Beatles as the main influence.
 He says this is not only due to their music but also strength of personality, standing out against the more manufactured artists of today.

 The Ron Howard-produced 2016 Beatles documentary 'Eight Days A Week' sold out in cinemas worldwide on release.
 It followed on from the Martin Scorsese film about George Harrison 'Living In The Material World'.
 Cinematic successes such as this maintain The Beatles profile and illustrate just how popular the band remain, almost 70 years after they began releasing music.

 What will happen when the final remaining Beatles leave us for the 'Great Gig in the Sky?'
-Unfortunate though it may for these once in a century musical trail-blazers, it will could only benefit Liverpool tourism.
+Unfortunate though it may for these once in a century musical trail-blazers, it will only benefit Liverpool tourism.
 The state of the music industry being as it is, EMI-UMG will look to exploit their passing (particularly McCartney's) as much as possible.
 The huge marketing campaign which will surely follow could only benefit Liverpool, bringing more and more attention to the city: 'The Birthplace of The Beatles'.